-I’m so grateful that a friend shared this recipe that came from her grandmother and has been in their family a long time.
+I’m so grateful that a friend shared this dessert recipe that came from her grandmother and has been in their family for a long time.
 Keeping with the tradition of vintage recipes there weren’t a lot of details.
-I’m glad to report that these butterscotch refrigerator cookies are very easy to make.
+I’m glad to report that these butterscotch icebox cookies are very easy to make.

 Brown sugar is the key ingredient that brings the butterscotch flavor since these cookies are made without butterscotch baking chips.
-We also love our Oatmeal Butterscotch Cookies which are made with butterscotch baking chips.
+We also love our Oatmeal Butterscotch Cookies and Butterscotch Cookie Bars which are both made with butterscotch baking chips.

 My family loves these cookies without nuts, but they also taste great with chopped walnuts or pecans.
 If you’re craving old-fashioned pecan sandies you should definitely use the pecans!